johnp808/DiscComp/README.md

 ## Features
 * Enter your own phrases
 * Select previously added phrases and use the delete key to remove them
-* A personal emoji preset (that only works for me) as well as a default set of "Preset Phrases" for users.
+* A random emoji preset as well as a default set of Phrases for users
 * Troubleshooting Display

 ## Example